anapenedos/PhosQuest/documentation/search_and_browse.md

 The various `browse_XXXdetail` routes all perform queries and render pages for detail view of an individual item with tables of related information (eg. One kinase record with corresponding tables of related phosphosites and inhibitors).

-All results from the browse queries are displayed using the generic `search_results.html` template which can handle multiple different types of outputs.
+All results from the browse queries are displayed using the generic `search_results.html` template, which can handle multiple different types of outputs.

 ### Limitations specific to browse
 * No sub-categories have currently be applied for Inhibitors, can only browse all.